33themes/ttt-crop/README.md

 ## Screenshots

-Go to Media, open the image and click on TTT Crop.
+Go to Media, open the image and click on Crop Editor.

 ![Edit image](/screenshots/screenshot-3.png)